Verdun (video game): Frontlines

 The players can choose to join one of the two historic sides of World War I, the Central Powers and the Triple Entente.
-Each side fights over a turn-based frontline map, that consists of multiple trenches called sectors that can be captured by either side.
+Each side fights over a turn-based frontline map that consists of multiple trenches called sectors that can be captured by either side.
 Staying true to the typical attrition warfare of that time, both sides attack and counter-attack each other in turn, so the player will be forced to defend each captured sector of trenches.
-The goal is to capture the enemy's HQ sector or win more points than the enemy team in order to win the game.
-Points are gained by capturing a sector, or by retaking a sector in a counter-attack.
-Players have to maintain momentum in an attack, by dying as little as possible and managing to get as many people in the enemy sector as possible for as long as it is manageable.
+The goal is to capture the enemy's HQ sector or win more points than the enemy team to win the game.
+Points are gained by capturing a sector or by retaking a sector in a counter-attack.
+Players have to maintain momentum in an attack by dying as little as possible and managing to get as many people in the enemy sector as possible for as long as it is manageable.

-If an attack on a sector loses too much momentum, that is too many teammates die or do not reach the sector, the attack is called off and the enemy commences a counter-attack on their sector in return.
-As opposed to Tannenberg, there is not a certain number of tickets both teams have, but rather only momentum and timelimits to capture a sector.
+If an attack on a sector loses too much momentum, that is, too many teammates die or do not reach the sector, the attack is called off and the enemy commences a counter-attack on their sector in return.
+As opposed to Tannenberg, there is not a certain number of tickets both teams have, but rather only momentum and time limits to capture a sector.

 Squad Defense

-Squad Defense is a cooperative game mode where players fight off endless waves of attacks by AI controlled soldiers in one of the 12, 4-man squads.
+Squad Defense is a cooperative game mode where players fight off endless waves of attacks by AI-controlled soldiers in one of the 12, 4-man squads.
 This game mode can be played on the same maps available in the Frontlines game mode.
 This mode is the only one that can be played offline.

 Rifle Deathmatch

-In Rifle Deathmatch, players fight in a free for all battle, armed only with one of the rifles and add-ons they can choose from when joining the game.
-This is a skill-based game-mode, where marksmanship and tactical cunning are rewarded.
+In Rifle Deathmatch, players fight in a free-for-all battle, armed only with one of the rifles and add-ons they can choose from when joining the game.
+This is a skill-based game mode, where marksmanship and tactical cunning are rewarded.
 Players can earn experience and Career Points by killing other players, and with the Career Points can level up their rifles, gaining extra accessories for it, such as a bayonet or scope.